Sítio do Picapau Amarelo (fictional farm): The Tucanos village

 The "Arraial dos Tucanos" is a nearby village occasionally visited by the farm dwellers.
 Colonel Teodorico and Elias the Merchant, good friends of Mr. Benta, live there.
 This setting and its characters have minor participation in the novels, but received later prominence in Rede Globo's television series.

 Other worlds

-Using a powerful magic powder, the "Pirlimpimpim", the children and their living toys manage to actually visit fictitious, non-existent or lost worlds, such as Neverland, the mythological Ancient Greece (where the group intervene in Hercules' twelve labours, befriending him), the Fable and the Grammar worlds.
+Using a powerful magic powder, the "Pirlimpimpim", the children and their living toys They can visit any place, time, or fictional world.
+Such as Neverland, the mythological Ancient Greece (where the group intervene in Hercules' twelve labours, befriending him and saving Aunt Nastácia from Minotaur), the Fable, lands of One Thousand and One Nights and the Outer space.
 Through the powder, Emília lands in the End of the World itself, searching for the House of Keys in order to switch down the War key (and consequently World War II).
-In O Picapau Amarelo, the farm is visited by several fairy tale characters, including Cinderella, Snow White, Red Riding Hood, all of them led by Tom Thumb (a good friend of Emília's).
+In O Picapau Amarelo, the farm is visited by several fairy tale characters, including Cinderella, Snow White, Red Riding Hood, all of them led by Tom Thumb (a good friend of Emília's), he runs away from the Dona Carochinha, grumpy cockroach guardian of the fairy tale book.